Lexus RC

-The Lexus RC (Japanese: レクサス・RC, Rekusasu RC) is a compact executive two-door coupé manufactured by Lexus, Toyota's luxury division.
+The Lexus RC (Japanese: レクサス・RC, Rekusasu RC) is a compact executive two-door sport coupé manufactured by Lexus, Toyota's luxury division.
 The RC which according to Lexus stands for "Radical Coupe" is a two-door coupé version of the Lexus IS (XE30).
 The RC is designated as the XC10 series.
 The RC borrowed styling from the LF-LC concept and was previewed by the LF-CC concept, being designed as a proposal by Pansoo Kwon from 2010 to early 2012 and approved by supervising designers Yasuo Kajino and Tatsuya Takei.